Hublot-Tech/ln-foot-api/README.md

 ## Development

 - The application uses Spring Boot 3.4.4
-- Keycloak is configured with Google as the UUID provider
+- Keycloak is configured with Google as the String provider
 - PostgreSQL is used as the database
 - Swagger/OpenAPI for API documentation